Aquaculture: History

 The Gunditjmara, a local Aboriginal Australian people in south-western Victoria, Australia, may have raised short-finned eels as early as about 4,580 BCE.
 Evidence indicates they developed about 100 km2 of volcanic floodplains in the vicinity of Lake Condah into a complex of channels and dams, and used woven traps to capture eels, and to preserve them to eat all year round.
 The local Budj Bim Cultural Landscape, a World Heritage Site, is one of the oldest known aquaculture sites in the world.
+Anthropologist Peter Sutton has disputed that these eel trapping systems qualify as aquaculture as there is no evidence they involved the breeding, feeding, protecting, or rearing of eels.